If you made any changes in Pure these will be visible here soon.

 Personal Statement

-Prior to joining NAOME, Abel worked as Research Associate in Voilab at the Institute for Energy Systems (IES) at the University of Edinburgh.
-He worked on the fluid dynamics of smart and morphing blades for load alleviation of tidal turbines, with Professor Ignazio Maria Viola and Dr Anna Young, from University of Bath.
+Prior to joining NAOME, Abel worked as Research Associate at the University of Edinburgh.
+He worked on the fluid dynamics of morphing blades for load alleviation of tidal turbines.
+Abel has vast experience in experimental flume and tank testing, flow diagnostics (PIV, LDV, ADV) and vortical flows.

 Research Interests

-• Offshore renewables
+• Marine renewables

 • Unsteady aero/hydrodynamics